Raw raspberry, almond butter and cocoa bites

-Filled with dates, almond butter and cocoa, these luxurious raw bites are a healthy indulgence.
-Raspberries offer vitamin C and folic acid, while dates, nuts and oats give fibre.
+Filled with dates, almond butter and cocoa, these luxurious bites are a healthy indulgence.
+Raspberries offer vitamin C and folic acid, while dates, nuts and oats contain fibre.

 - 2 tbsp oats

 - 2 tbsp almond butter (no added salts or sugars)

 - 2 tsp cocoa powder

 - Lay out a piece of parchment on a baking sheet and set aside.

 - Slice the dates in half, add to a blender and pulse until finely chopped.

 - Add the oats, two tablespoons of chopped almonds, the almond butter and the cocoa power to the blender, and pulse until it forms a sticky mixture.

 - Add the raspberries, then pulse briefly until blended in.

 - Wet your hands with water, then take a portion of the mixture and roll between your palms until it forms a small ball.
 Place the balls onto the baking sheet, taking care to keep them separate, and sprinkle with the remaining tablespoon of chopped almonds.